 Haileybury Academy Trust works with the sponsor and the school leaders to provide the best possible education at Haileybury Turnford and that ambition, pride and success are at the heart of everything that Haileybury Turnford does.
 The governing body has oversight of the educational provision at the school and is responsible for its growth, future direction and development.

 The Full Governing Body meets termly.
-In addition there are two sub-committees.
+In addition there are various sub-committees.
 The Education Committee meets half-termly and focuses on all issues connected to students, including the quality of education (curriculum intent, implementation and impact), student behaviour and attitudes, personal development, sixth form provision, inclusion and safeguarding.
 The Finance & Resources Committee meets half-termly and focuses on all issues connected to the school’s finances and resources.
 The Pay Committee meets annually, and focuses on staff pay and the appraisal process.
 The governors’ Disciplinary Committee meets when necessary to consider specific student disciplinary matters.

 Who are our Governing Body at Haileybury Turnford?

 Lynn Aldrich (Clerk to the Governors)

 Lynn is an experienced clerk, and carries out this role for all governing body meetings for Haileybury Academy Trust.

 Adrian is Chair of the Finance and Resources Committee and has a corporate background in Hospitality and Finance.